kieferhax/Quality-Assurance-Engineering-Road-Map/Week 1-2: Test Strategy and Planning/ISTQB Foundation Level Certification Prep/ISTQB Foundation Level Certification Exam Preparation - Section 3.md

 ### **Section 3 Quiz**

 1) Typical defects that are easier to find in reviews than in dynamic testing are:
-    A - Deviations from standards
+    - Deviations from standards
-    B - Requirements and design defects
+    - Requirements and design defects
-    C - Insufficient maintainability and incorrect interface specifications D - All of the above
+    - Insufficient maintainability and incorrect interface specifications

-        D - All of the above

 2) Q2.
 What common objective is shared by static testing and dynamic testing?
     - Identifying defects